-BISMARCK, North Dakota — North Dakota oil drillers nearly matched the state's oil production record in June, despite slipping crude prices.
+BISMARCK, North Dakota — North Dakota drillers are still producing oil at a near-record pace despite depressed crude prices.

-The Department of Mineral Resources says the state produced an average of 1.21 million barrels of oil daily in June, up slightly from May.
-The June production was 16,000 barrels per day less than the record set in December.
+The Department of Mineral Resources says the state produced an average of 1.2 million barrels of oil daily in July, down slightly from June.
+The July production was 27,000 barrels per day less than the record set in December.